 OTR/ RTW Corsets:

-For those who love some whimsy along with staying cool in the summer: Timeless Trends has recently added mesh corsets to their corset line!
-Made from fun galaxy fabric and quality sheer corsetry mesh, this corset will lend a curvy silhouette and it’s still covered under the lifetime warranty.
+For those who love some whimsy along with staying cool in the summer: Timeless Trends has brought back mesh corsets to their corset line!
+Made from a fine-weave synthetic corsetry mesh, this corset will lend a curvy silhouette and it’s still covered under the lifetime warranty.
 Full disclosure, I am a retailer for TT, so you can find this corset in my shop!

 Orchard Corset offers the least expensive OTR mesh corsets today, and in the widest range of corsets (CS-201 from $69, CS-411 from $70, the CS-426 mesh from $76, and the CS-511 mesh from $79) and most of them available in two different colors (tan and black).
 Orchard has also responded to the demand for more bones in the larger size corsets, so the number of bones increase with the size of the corset.
 See my reviews for the 411 mesh, the 201 mesh, the CS-426 longline mesh, and the CS-511 overbust mesh corsets.
 Use my coupon code CORSETLUCY to save 10%!